xaviachristi/earthquake-monitor/pipeline/README.md

 ## Running the pipeline locally

+- Create a virtual environment using `python3 -m venv .venv`.
+- Activate the virtual environment using `source ./.venv/bin/activate`.
+- Install any requirements using `pip install -r requirements.txt`.
 - The `pipeline` is ran with python and the `pipeline` script.
 - The `pipeline` script takes two arguments start and end.
 - These arguments define the time window that the `pipeline` will query the api over.